Fly Fishing For Trout: 39 Tips For More Trout

 The Right Fly Rod For the right fish

-An angler learning how to fish with big streamers will need a different rod and different cast than an angler that wants to use small dry flies for small trout.
+One of my clients learning how to fish with big streamers.
+Streamers require a different rod and different cast than an angler that wants to use small dry flies for small trout.

 15. Flip or Lob Cast When Nymphing